Subsidies for low-income families per year. Social support for low-income families

 Documents for receiving payments

-• applicant's passport and its copy;
+• the applicant's passport and its copy;

 • certificate 2-NDFL or other forms of certificates indicating income;